-Aerial photographs have been taken since the 1930’s for Helsinki’s own purposes.
-The photographs have been used, for example, in city planning, mapping and in the planning and treatment of the natural environment.
+Aerial photographs have been taken since the 1930’s for Helsinki’s own use.
+The photographs have been used for tasks such as city planning, mapping, and in the planning and treatment of the natural environment.

 The City of Helsinki has been photographed yearly for maps.
-The photographing has mainly been done in scale 1:10,000 and 1:4,000.
+The photographing has mainly been done in the scale of 1:10,000 and 1:4,000.

-These photographs can be used to create combinations of aerial photographs, according to the needs of the customer.
-False-colour aerial photographs are available from certain years.
+These photographs can be used to create combinations of aerial photographs according to the needs of the customer.
+False-colour aerial photographs are also available from certain years.

 Since lidar technologies became more common, lidar data has been ordered yearly in connection to the aerial photographing.
 Laser point cloud materials of the entire City area are available since 1999.
-The city has been scanned only partly every year, which means that the material spanning the entire City is compiled by combining scans from different years.
+Each year, only parts of the city are scanned, which means that the material spanning the entire City is compiled by combining scans from different years.
 Laser point cloud materials are available in LAS and POD file formats.